 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

+Chocolate Peppermint Cupcakes are utterly delicious and festive!
+Super fun for the winter months, but great year round.
 Swirled chocolate peppermint frosting is so appealing.
 You’ll love piping it on and eating it off!
-This dessert is Keto, Paleo, GAPS and low-carb, with just slight variations for each diet.
+This dessert is Keto, Paleo, GAPS and Low Carb, with just slight variations for each diet.
 The chocolate cupcakes are moist and good!
 The frosting is two flavors: Both are minty, fun and chocolatey-good, to create a swirl that’s so pretty!

 To create a swirled frosting there are two options:

 - You can either “paint” two sides of a pastry bag, meaning fill each side with a different flavor, which is a little messy but works well.
 (See a video how-to on this method here.)

 - Or you can fill two pastry bags, each with a different flavor and fit both bags inside a third empty bag.
 If you don’t mind using three bags, this technique works well and is less messy.

 Both methods produce such a pretty piped swirl that you’ll have fun creating!
 I recommend using the 1M pastry tip by Wilton for the ideal cupcake swirl look on your cupcake.
 (Find the 1M tip HERE.
 Or find a small set of decorating pastry tips HERE that includes the 1M.)

 Regarding Chocolate Peppermint Cupcakes’ ingredients, you’ll love the healthy fats and that they’re easy to digest.

 Simply choose the listed sweetener in the recipe that works for your diet.
 I give sweetener options for all diets listed: Keto/low-carb, Paleo and GAPS.
 The other ingredients stay the same.